Rhode Island Individual Mandate & Reporting Requirements

 Reporting Requirement

 To help administer the individual mandate penalty, Rhode Island imposes a reporting requirement on every entity that provides MEC to an individual during a calendar year.
 This reporting was originally due by Jan.
 31 of each year, but was permanently extended to March 31 starting in 2023, to align with the ACA’s reporting deadlines.
+Files may be submitted on the Rhode Island Division of Taxation’s website.
+The following two options are available for submitting this information to the Division of Taxation:

 1. IRS Reporting Formats (AIRS): The Division of Taxation will accept Forms 1095-A, 1095-B and 1095-C as long as they include all of the information required under Rhode Island law.
 Returns will not be rejected if they contain the same information required under the federal Section 6055 requirement.
 The same file(s) that are submitted to the IRS may be submitted to the Rhode Island Division of Taxation.